ishanvyas22/awesome-open-source-systems/README.md

 - [Opencart](https://github.com/opencart/opencart) - A free shopping cart system.
 [OpenCart](https://www.opencart.com/) is an open source PHP-based online e-commerce solution.
 - [Saleor Commerce](https://github.com/mirumee/saleor) - A headless, GraphQL-first e-commerce platform delivering ultra-fast, dynamic, personalized shopping experiences.
 Beautiful online stores, anywhere, on any device.
 - [WooCommerce](https://wordpress.org/plugins/woocommerce/) - WooCommerce is an open-source e-commerce plugin for WordPress.
 It is designed for small to large-sized online merchants using WordPress.

+## ELT Platform

+- [Airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.

 ## Enterprise Resource Planning (ERP)